jindai1783/Practice_Github_Api/README.md

 What can JQuery do?

-You can see the uncompressed JQuery file.
+First, have a look at the [uncompressed JQuery file].

 [uncompressed JQuery file]: http://code.jquery.com/jquery-1.11.2.js